estp/estp/specification.rst

 * ``2012-06-06T14:54:12``

-.. note:: ISO8601 basic format (without dash and colon signs) is not supported.
+Note: ISO8601 basic format (without dash and colon signs) is not supported.
 Format support may be extended in the future revisions of the protocol to allow better precision of timestamps.

 Measure Interval